sparkfabrik/company-playbook/content/resources/role-isc-lead-developer.md

 ## Business impacts

 * You clearly identify the value behind a requirement and orient your work towards the delivery of that value, in accordance with our technical and human standards.
+* You lead the creation of high-quality software, on time and in budget.
 * You define the architecture of solutions that fulfill business goals, matching our high quality standards.
-* You define implementative details of solutions that fulfill business goals, matching our high quality standards.
+* You help your team define implementative details of solutions that fulfill business goals, matching our high quality standards.
-* You realize solutions that business goals, matching our high quality standards, as defined with your team.
 * You sustain the growth of your younger colleagues, promoting the values of delivery quality and human relations both inside and outside the company.
-* You own one or more internal projects making sure they are in good shape, documented and up to date.
+* You help your team substantially improve internal projects, leading joint effort and/or directly contributing work as necessary.
 * You shape new technologies, practices, tools and knowledge, even when you work on customer projects, in accordance with the direction set by the CTO.
-* You participate with CTO, COO and other relevant company staff to cross-project strategy and tactics meetings.

 ## Contributions

-* You generate (or help to) content about technology, methodology or practices for Sparkfabrik's media.
+* You generate content about technology, methodology or practices for Sparkfabrik's media.
+* You lead, with the help of Sales and Communication, the production of a case study within two weeks by the end of each project.
+* You make sure your team members (you also) participate in CFPs, applying as speakers at relevant conferences.
+You facilitate the organization of work to allow them (or yourself) to prepare the necessary material.
 * You keep our Company Playbook up to date, extend and fix it every time you see the need.
-* You deliver substantial contributions (new features, bugfixes, documentation, translations) to community projects based on your skills, aspirations and training goals.
+* You deliver substantial contributions (new features, bugfixes, documentation, translations) to community projects, , leading joint effort and/or directly contributing work as necessary.
-* You own one or more community projects making sure they are in good shape, documented and up to date.